jaspector

 A building permit is required for all new construction of structures in unincorporated Sublette County, including residential dwellings (single-family, multi-family), additions and accessory structures, garages, barns, shops, industrial and commercial buildings, manufactured home placements, and energy sector structures on private and state lease lands.
 Significant remodels, structural alterations, and changes of occupancy also typically require a permit.

-Typical processing time is Simple residential permit applications in unincorporated areas may be reviewed within one to three weeks.
+Building permit processing times in unincorporated Sublette County, WY typically run Simple residential permit applications in unincorporated areas may be reviewed within one to three weeks.
 Projects requiring Planning Commission or BOCC review (CUP, SUP, subdivision) are subject to the applicable meeting schedule and public notice requirements and may take six to twelve weeks or longer from application to approval.
 Contact the office for current review timelines..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Sublette County, WY.
 The following work is generally exempt: Minor repairs, painting, flooring, cabinet and countertop work, and similar finish work; Agricultural structures used exclusively for agricultural purposes on agriculturally zoned parcels (confirm with county); Very small detached accessory structures (commonly under 200 sq ft, confirm threshold with county).
 Note: The agricultural exemption for building permits is widely applicable in rural Wyoming, but the exact parameters (eligible structure types, size limits, required agricultural use documentation) are set by local ordinance and may be narrower or broader than a client assumes.
 Do not advise clients that agricultural structures are categorically exempt without confirming current county policy.
+When in doubt, confirm with the local building department before starting work.